 14. Maremma Sheepdog

 The Maremma Sheepdog is a large, white fluffy dog known for their loyalty, protective instinct, and friendly and balanced nature.
+One of the facts about Maremma Sheepdogs is that they are instinctual guardians.
 Because they tend to be independent and can be stubborn, they tend to be a better fit for more experienced owners.

 Their thick coat will shed moderately year-round with heavier shedding seasonally.
 Daily brushing throughout the coat is recommended as is an undercoat rake for seasonal shedding sessions.
 Bathing is generally on an as-needed basis.